Iron rice bowl: Other uses

 In the Western world, the term has a similar usage.
 It has been popularized by Richard Lindzen in reference to government-funded scientists and labs that use their research results to justify continued government funding.
 Lindzen's thesis is that the intrinsic link between reporting and funding provides incentives to report research results in such a way as to ensure continued funding.
 The related term "rice bowl" often refers to a military project which is being protected in the interests of a particular department rather than wider needs.

 The term is also used to some extent in Singapore, a former British colony where the majority of citizens are ethnically Chinese.
 It is also used in Korea as a name for officials, not only because of their job stability, but also because of stable income.
 This phrase alludes to the jobs of civil servants being so stable that they would always be able to earn enough money to at least put food on the table.
 At the same time, civil servants must do their work to live just as rice is the staple of many Singaporean diets.

-In popular culture

-The Sand Pebbles uses the phrase "it's his rice bowl" when referring to a person's livelihood or job in the context of a Coolie's work on the ship.